-- Water level: The water level in Salty Lagoon remained relatively high for the majority of the reporting period. - Conductivity: Conductivity remained low for the majority of the monitoring period until saline water ingress occurred in late May in response to a combination of very high tides and large swells. - Dissolved oxygen (DO): During this reporting period the DO concentration measured at the Salty Lagoon permanent water quality monitoring station (PWQMS) dropped below 1 mg/L on a relatively large number of occasions (approximately 34%).
-However, the DO concentration was 6 mg/L or less on approximately 74% of occasions.
-These figures are higher than most years of the MPPC.
-There are large gaps in the logged DO data due to technical problems. - pH: The pH measurements at the Salty Lagoon PWQMS were relatively stable throughout this monitoring period. - Temperature: Over the reporting period temperature fluctuated according to both daily and seasonal patterns.
-There is a relationship between water level in Salty Lagoon and the magnitude of temperature variation. - Turbidity: During the current monitoring period turbidity measurements were relatively stable.
-Significant increases were in mostly in response to disturbances associated with fieldwork. - Nitrogen: During the current reporting period the concentrations of total nitrogen (TN) were moderately low.
-The median concentration at one site (S1) exceeded the guiding value and statistical analyses indicated an increasing trend at that site for the PCM.
-Organic forms of nitrogen dominated and there was no indication that the release of treated effluent upstream increased nitrogen concentrations. - Phosphorus: Total phosphorus and orthophosphate concentrations remained relatively low during this reporting period.
-None of the median results exceed the guiding values and no increasing trends were detected for the MPPC.
-The highest phosphorus concentrations were typically measured at the site in the channel from the Evans Head STP, indicating that phosphorus deposits from historical pollution are still impacting the Salty Lagoon ecosystem. - Chlorophyll-a: Chlorophyll-a concentrations were relatively high on occasions during this reporting period.
-The median chlorophyll-a concentrations at two sites exceeded the guiding value.
-The highest chlorophyll-a concentrations measured were recorded after an extended period of dry conditions and were associated with the highest total nutrient concentrations. - Blue green algae: Blue green algae were detected on several occasions during this monitoring period.
-A wide variety of types of blue green algae were detected.
-Generally they were detected at low concentrations. - Faecal indicator organisms: With the exception of a few spikes the enterococcus and faecal coliform concentrations were low at all sites during the reporting period.
+- Water level: The water level in Salty Lagoon remained relatively high for the majority of the reporting period. - Conductivity: Wet conditions maintained freshwater conditions for the majority of the reporting period, with the exception of short periods following seawater ingress. - Dissolved oxygen (DO): DO data quality was poor.
+In the available data, variable DO results were observed.
+The DO crashes that were associated with fish kill events prior to channel closure did not eventuate during this reporting period. - pH: The pH measurements at the Salty Lagoon PWQMS were variable. - Temperature: Over the reporting period temperature fluctuated according to both daily and seasonal patterns.
+There is a relationship between water level in Salty Lagoon and the magnitude of temperature variation. - Turbidity: Turbidity measurements were relatively unstable. - Nitrogen: The concentrations of total nitrogen (TN) were variable.
+The median concentration at one site (S4) exceeded the guiding value.
+There was no indication that the current release of treated effluent upstream increased nitrogen concentrations. - Phosphorus: Total phosphorus and orthophosphate concentrations remained relatively low during this reporting period.
+None of the median results exceed the guiding values and no increasing trends were detected for the PCM. - Chlorophyll-a: Chlorophyll-a concentrations were relatively high on occasions during this reporting period.
+The median chlorophyll-a concentrations at one site (S4) exceeded the guiding value. - Blue green algae: Blue green algae were detected in many of the samples collected during this reporting period, with the median blue green algal concentrations exceeded the guiding value at all the Salty Lagoon sites.
+Regular detection of blue green algae has been unusual throughout the post closure monitoring.
+The genera detected varied widely and indicate several potential sources, but concentrations were relatively low and not indicative of blue green algal blooms. - Faecal indicator organisms: There was a high degree of variation among the faecal indicator organism results collected.
+All the median enterococcus and faecal coliform concentrations complied with the guiding values.
 The major contributors to the observed variation in the concentration of faecal indicator organisms are runoff from the catchment and the presence of waterfowl.
 The results do not suggest that discharge from the Evans Head Sewage Treatment Plant (STP) or leaks from the Evans Head sewerage system are influencing the concentrations of faecal indicator organisms.